hdmi/ProceduralWallpapers/README.md

 - Palette click does not generate a new wallpaper with the color (after choosing color move to wallpaper view fragment)
 - Fix beginning and ending of lines in Lines Wallpapers
 - Refactor and implement MVP
-- Gallery crashes when there is no saved/liked wallpapers
 - Relevant window titles in each fragment
 - Colored toasts
-- Priorize recent palettes in the palettes display fragment
+- Prioritize recent palettes in the palettes display fragment
 - Share button in the toolbar (momentary location)
-- Jobschedule a routine for updating the wallpaper automatically
 - Preferences activity
 - Update interval in preferences
 - Images for the app intro
 - New image for the gallery when it is empty
+- Block landscape mode
+- Bug, when you start the app from 0 (deleted data) and there's still images in the local phone gallery, when you go to the app gallery no images are shown.

 # DONE
 - Create github repository for the TFM
-- Change storage varible from canvas to bitmap
+- Change storage variable from canvas to bitmap
 - Button to update wallpaper
 - First POC 6 of August 2k17
 - Palette class